Letters from Lodi

 perspective of multi-award winning wine journalist, Randy Caparoso.

 In 2021, what's a wine brand to do to stay ahead?

-As in California, over the past year Australia has suffered the effects of climate change with some of the worst bushfires in their history.
+As in California, over the past year, Australia has suffered the effects of climate change with some of the worst bushfires in its history.
 For whatever reason, it's happening everywhere.
 Consequently, smoke taint has been making quality and economic impacts on the Australian wine industry.
 Tariff wars, particularly with big customers like China, have only made things worse.
 Sound familiar?

 In their post, CommsClass asked 21 of their own industry experts to opine on some of the keys to addressing these immediate issues.
 We felt it worth quoting some of their ideas as food, and wine, for thought.

 Lodi's oldest vines — Bechthold Vineyard Cinsaut, planted in 1886

 Besides, people are people, whether they live in Lodi, Melbourne, Sydney, Perth, Dallas, Chicago, Atlanta, New York, or nearby San Francisco and Sacramento.
 They all share the same needs, and thirsts, especially for good wine.
 Some excerpts from CommsClass's post:

 2021 will be the year of the brand.
 If 2020 taught us anything, it’s that strong wine brands weathered the storm the best.
 Investment in strong brands, powerful narratives, compelling content, and congruent messaging will repay brand owners in spades as consumers seek out authenticity and individual stories more than ever before.